Nipesotsu-Maruyama Volcanic Group

 Sintesi geologica

 The Nipesotsu-Maruyama volcano group, located west of Nukabira Lake about 20 km E of Tokachidake volcano, is composed of a number of overlapping andesitic-to-rhyolitic stratovolcanoes and lava domes constructed along a NW-SE trend.
 These volcanoes overlap the SW rim and SW caldera floor of the Pleistocene Tokachimitsumata caldera.
-The highest peak in the complex is Nipesotsuyama stratovolcano, which was active during the mid-Pleistocene, about 0.4-0.2 million years ago.
-The Maruyama stratovolcano and lava dome at the southern end of the complex was discovered to be a Quaternary volcano only in 1989.
+The highest peak in the complex is Nipesotsuyama stratovolcano, which was active during the mid-Pleistocene, about 400,000-200,000 years ago.
+The Maruyama stratovolcano and lava dome at the southern end of the complex was discovered to be a Quaternary volcano in 1989.
 It is also referred to as Higashi-Tokachi-Maruyama to distinguish it from several other volcanoes named Maruyama, which means "Round Mountain."
-A minor phreatic eruption took place at the Maruyama lava dome in 1898, and fumaroles are present on one of its summit craters.
+A minor phreatic eruption took place at the lava dome in 1898, and fumaroles are present on one of its summit craters.

 Storia delle eruzioni